|The three ways to request

-1. Request your credit report online -- AnnualCreditReport.com is one of those sites that really is free.
-The Fair and Accurate Credit Transactions Act of 2003 required the credit reporting agencies Equifax, Experian and TransUnion to jointly create the site to provide Americans with free and easy access to their reports.
+1. Request your credit report online -- AnnualCreditReport.com was set up by The Fair and Accurate Credit Transactions Act of 2003, which required the credit reporting agencies Equifax, Experian and TransUnion to jointly create the site to provide Americans with free and easy access to their reports.
 Other so-called "free credit report sites" can come with any number of strings attached -- for example, your "free" report will come with a membership to a credit monitoring service that begins as a free trial but quickly becomes an automatic monthly charge on your credit card --- but that's not the case with AnnualCreditReport.com

 3. Request your credit report by mail -- You can request your credit report by mail by filling out the request form and mailing it to:

 P.O.
 Box 105281